ipfs-inactive/docs/content/guides/concepts/ipfs-gateway.md

 Alice gives Bob this CID.
 Bob fetches the content with this CID and cryptographically validates `balance: 0.00`.

-The public gateway ipfs.io serves as an independent reference for returned content.
+To partially address this exposure you may wish to use the public gateway ipfs.io as an independent, trusted reference.

-Similarly, guarantee of proper behavior when writing content via a third-party HTTP(S) writable gateway requires a fetch of written content via a native IPFS node or the ipfs.io public gateway.

 ## 7. Implementation status